10 Great Games for TableTop Beginners

 If you’ve ever been stymied in your attempts to introduce the magical world of TableTop to your non-gamer friends, this here’s the list for you.
 We’ve picked out ten awesome games that are just as fun for the unseasoned as they are for all of you dice-hardened card sharps out there.

 Each of the games we chose for this list is easy to pick up, has a fairly short play time, and is guaranteed to produce smiles from winner and loser alike.
-After all, rare is the TableTop virgin who cut his or her teeth on a 60-day round of The Campaign for North Africa.
-Oh, and we should mention that we straight up nixed the holy trinity of gateway games (Ticket to Ride, Settlers of Catan, Carcassonne) from this article.
+After all, rare is the TableTop virgin who cut his or her teeth on a 60-day round of The Campaign for North AfricaOpens in a new tab.
+Oh, and we should mention that we straight up nixed the holy trinity of gateway games (Ticket to RideOpens in a new tab, Settlers of CatanOpens in a new tab, CarcassonneOpens in a new tab) from this article.
 Those three are so popular that we can’t really consider them a harder sell than Monopoly or Risk anymore.
 On to the list!

 1. Zombie DiceOpens in a new tab